 - Printable Flip Chart of the same King Hezekiah Presentation

-Lesson: Boy Jesus Visits the Temple
+Lesson: Young Jesus Visits the Temple

 - Power Point Presentation of the Jesus Visiting the Temple as a Boy Story using images from Google and Flickr